Careers Service

 Checklist for a professional CV format

 • Add the most relevant information first.
 Recruiters often scan through CVs quickly before deciding to read more thoroughly or reject, so the order’s important.
-Based on what you know about the job, start with what’s most relevant, for example, your degree, work experience or voluntary work
+Based on what you know about the job, start with what’s most relevant, for example, your degree, work experience or voluntary work.

 • Different countries have different CV formats.
-GoinGlobal has advice on CVs for specific countries in their country guides.

 4. Check your spelling